-I was recently given the task of migrating users and emails from one Google Workspace (formerly Google Workspace) account to another.
+I was recently given the task of migrating users and emails from one Google Workspace (formerly GSuite) account to another.
 Not between two users, mind you – between two completely separate administrative accounts.
 There was a domain name on one account (I’ll call it the “Source account” for simplicity and anonymity) to a new account (the “Destination account”).
 I found that although there are a bunch of articles online that mention Google’s email migrator service, and even an article with the same title as mine, I didn’t find much in the way of a step-by-step tutorial for moving everything over.
 Below is my attempt at one.

 Two notes – First, I was actually moving data from a Google Workspace for Nonprofits account into a Google Workspace for Business account, but that doesn’t seem to have mattered much – it worked the same as it would had they both been the same account type.